 So, the best way to know when fecal impaction is cleared is to check for all the signs enlisted in this article.
 The more signs you find, the more likely the stool impaction has been cleared.

-Taking into consideration that the most important sign is the passage of a large amount of stool.
+Considering that the most important sign is the passage of a large amount of stool.

 5- No more soiling accidents.